black and white bed linen

 (Naomi talks to a friend about her dad.)

 Naomi: "He acts like this perfect dad, but sometimes he just... disappears.
 Mom says he's working.
 But working where?
-At midnight?"
+At midnight?
+I think he's got a girlfriend on the side."

 Scene for Jacob: